PAST EVENT | CWF Arthur J.E. Child POP UP POLICY

 “Future-fit hydrocarbons” capture the best of both worlds: building on the expertise and assets that characterize the sector today while creating a bridge to a low-carbon future.

-Join the Canada West Foundation and Energy Futures Lab for an exploration of future-fit hydrocarbons and the building blocks for success.
-We’ll explore:
+The Canada West Foundation and Energy Futures Lab webinar explored future-fit hydrocarbons and the building blocks for success.
+Areas covered included:

 - What constitutes a future-fit hydrocarbon industry.